Get insider access

 • Canon EOS R6 Mark II: The Canon EOS R6 Mark II is an excellent full-frame option for filmmakers.
 It supports internal 10-bit 4:2:2 recording in 4k at up to 60 fps but doesn't offer as many recording formats and codecs as the Fujifilm X-H2S and has worse rolling shutter effect.
 See our review

 • Sony α6700: The Sony α6700 is an excellent mid-range option for hybrid shooters.
-It can capture 4k video at up to 120 fps, though with a notable crop, and has a very reliable autofocus system.
+It can capture 4k video at up to 120 fps, though with a notable crop, and has a reliable autofocus system.
 However, it's less video-centric than the Panasonic LUMIX GH5 II, with fewer supported recording formats and lacking quality-of-life touches like a full-sized HDMI port.
 See our review

 Recent Updates